nob900/eBook-Reader/README.md

 2. Create a Backbone view in a dedicated file (see [views/main.js](main view example))
 3. Create a HTML template in a dedicated file (see [views/main.html](main view template example))

+## Using Firefox OS interface elements

+Firefox OS interface is named Gaia.
+Some of its standardized elements are shipped with this application template under the [styles/](styles/) folder.

+Documentation about these "Building Blocks" can be found on [Mozilla Wiki](https://developer.mozilla.org/en-US/Apps/Design/Firefox_OS_building_blocks#Firefox_OS_Building_Blocks).

 # Building

 Building process currently only consists in precompiling Handlebars templates.
 Just run "make" ;-)